HRKings/GitGud/Flow/GitGud_Flow.md

 1. You branch of the master branch;
 2. You make modifications;
 3. You merge back into master branch once is ready;
-4. You the merge master branch into the stable branch once all the changes are complete.
+4. You then merge master branch into the stable branch once all the changes are complete.

 Bellow is a more detailed explanation of what are those types and how to use the branches.